 The blue sky in London on the cover of the 1970 Beatles album, Abbey Road, is, however, that ewmpf I grasp on everyday.
 Crossing the street on a crosswalk is, too.

 The Beatles were kind of the dream of how you might be with your friends as you went through life… Is something I heard in the Eight Days A Week – The Touring Years documentary on Beatles and think that it sums up their message in the world forever.

 Whoopi Goldberg said, in the previous stated documentary, when a friend of hers asked her how come she liked The Beatles:

 I never really thought of them as They were the white guys, they were The Beatles.
 They were colourless and they were fucking amazing.
 The Beatles gave me this idea that everybody was welcome.
 If you weren’t the hippest kid in the neighbourhood, it didn’t matter because you could be a Beatles fan.
 And I liked that.
 And that sort of carried me into these older days when it’s like I am my own person.
 I can look the way I want it, I can be the way I want it and it’s ok.
 And I got that specifically from them.

-James Corden below said on The Howard Stern Show that his favourite Carpool Karaoke was the one with Sir Paul McCartney.
+James Corden once said on The Howard Stern Show that his favourite Carpool Karaoke was the one with Sir Paul McCartney.
 Well…